Blackburn Museum and Art Gallery

 The Blackburn Museum and Art Gallery is the local museum service for the borough of Blackburn with Darwen Borough Council.
 It is a museum with collections of Christian icons, Egyptian hieroglyphs, and local history, as well as those of the former Lewis Textile Museum.

 The building

 The museum is in a Grade II listed building, on the corner of Museum Street and Richmond Terrace.
 It was originally opened as an art gallery and library in 1874, with the library occupying the ground floor and the art gallery on the first floor.
 The building was enlarged in 1893.
 In the 1970s, the library moved to Town Hall Street, occupying the former premises of the Co-operative Central Store, providing more space for the display of the local and social history collections which formed Blackburn Museum & Art Gallery.
+A project to repair the roof began in July 2023.
+It was completed by March 2024.

 Lewis Textile Museum

 The museum service was also responsible for the Lewis Textile Museum before it was closed.
 The contents of the Lewis Textile Museum have now been moved into the main museum building on Museum Street and the gallery which houses the collection of looms renamed Cottontown.
 The Lewis Textile Museum was bequeathed by Thomas Boys Lewis, a local cotton industrialist.